military-strategies-and-tactics

 Logistics and Supply Management

 Scouting was not limited to enemy movements; it also involved finding food, water, and suitable campsites.
-Saxon armies often marched through sparsely populated regions, and scouts would locate villages with caldorman stores or identify water sources.
+Saxon armies often marched through sparsely populated regions, and scouts would locate villages with grain stores or identify water sources.
 This logistical scouting was especially critical in the West Country and the Chilterns, where a lack of navigable rivers made supply trains vulnerable.
-The failure to scout properly for supply led to the abandonment of several campaigns, as recorded in the 9th-century annals.
+During the campaign of 917, Edward the Elder’s scouts mapped out the locations of Danish-held foodstores and then guided raiding parties to destroy them, starving the enemy garrisons into surrender.
+Conversely, the failure to scout properly for supply led to the abandonment of several campaigns, as recorded in the 9th-century annals when a Mercian army had to turn back from a Welsh expedition due to lack of forage.

 Case Studies: Reconnaissance in Action